GiliSoft USB Lock

 Restrict Android and iPhone Hotspot via USB

-Block mobile-device tethering through USB to prevent PCs from using phone hotspot internet access through unmanaged channels.
+Block mobile-device tethering through USB to prevent controlled PCs from using phone hotspot internet access through unmanaged channels.

 Reports & Logs